vlkuzun/somnotate-vlkuzun/README.md

 conda env update --file environment.yml```

 This will ensure all packages are first installed if available on conda environment otherwise installed via pip.

+## Running of analysis

+1. Once the relevant packages have been installed refer to somnotate_pipeline for conducting initial somnotate analysis on acquired data for automated scoring of vigilance state

+2. Refer to initial Harris lab somnotate analysis algorithm designed https://github.com/Sfrap99/Somnotate